Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: QD-GNN Model for CS

-\stitle{Graph Encoder}.
-Graph encoder offers an overview learning function based on both structure and attribute information of $G$.
-It takes the input of graph information, i.e., the adjacency matrix $A$ and vertex attribute matrix $F$, which is independent of any specific queries.
-This is because there may exist limited training queries for learning the community information, but graph $G$ itself contains rich information of topology structure and vertex attributes for community learning.
-This component encodes the query-independent graph information with both structure and attribute features.
-This query-independent information makes our \QD model more robust and produces the graph embedding $E_G$.

-\stitle{Structure Encoder}.
-Structure encoder provides the interface for query vertices and learns the local topology features for queries.
-It takes the input of graph structure and query vertices, i.e., adjacency matrix $A$ and query vertices $\mathcal{V}_q$.
-Structure encoder focuses on modeling the graph local structure information of the query vertices and produces the query-specific structural embedding $E_S$.
+Figure~\ref{fig:framework-b} presents the architecture overview of \QD model, which consists of two convolution branches (\emph{Graph Encoder} and \emph{Query Encoder}) and a \emph{Feature Fusion} operator. \emph{Graph Encoder} provides the query-independent information with both graph structure and vertex attributes as input, i.e., the edge set $\mathcal{E}$ and vertex attribute set $\mathcal{F}$. \emph{Query Encoder} (the same as that in \SQD) provides the interface for query vertices and learns the query-specific local topology features.
+It takes the input of graph structure and query vertices, i.e., the edge set $\mathcal{E}$ and query vertices $\mathcal{V}_q$.
+The \emph{Feature Fusion} operator combines the above encoder embedding results and obtains the final query-specific output vectors.
+This fusion makes use of both global graph knowledge and local query information which can achieve a good balance, and finally obtains the model output $\boldsymbol{h}_q$ for each query $q$.

-\stitle{Attribute Encoder}.
-Attribute encoder provides the interface for query attributes and learns attribute information related to queries.
-It takes the input of graph attributes and query attributes, i.e., vertex feature matrix $F$ and query attributes $\mathcal{F}_q$.
-Besides attribute similarity, we also consider the node-attribute relationships through a bipartite graph to obtain the query-specific attribute embedding $E_A$.

-\stitle{Feature Fusion}.
-The feature fusion component combines all the above embeddings and obtains the final query-specific output of the \ACS problem.
-It takes outputs of the three encoders as inputs, i.e., graph embedding $E_G$, structure embedding $E_S$ and attribute embedding $E_A$.
-This component mixes global graph features and local query features, fuses structure and attribute information, and balances them to get an accurate community.